 As described above, we recruited 12 schools with 31 classes for the study.
 The sample consisted of three schools with four classes, one school with three classes, and eight schools with two classes.
 There were 599 children in these classes in November 2012.
-We received 580 parental consent forms that allowed us to collect data in evaluation waves W1-W4, resulting in a consent rate of 96.8%.
-Our sample covers a substantial fraction of children in the study area (covering more than one-third of a cohort of first graders, and 46% of primary schools in Mainz).
+We received 580 parental consent forms that allowed us to collect data in evaluation waves W1-W4, resulting in a consent rate of 96.8%.1 Our sample covers a substantial fraction of children in the study area (covering more than one-third of a cohort of first graders, and 46% of primary schools in Mainz).
 Thus, while our sample is not representative for the German population, it covers a broad range of typical school children in Germany and specifically the city in which our study was conducted.
-We were able to evaluate 572 children of the 580 for whom we received parental consent to collect data for our final data set.
-The children we could not evaluate either switched to non-participating classes or schools, moved away, or were ill for a longer period of time during data collection; we did not exclude any available data.
+We were able to evaluate 572 children of the 580 for whom we received parental consent to collect data for our final data set.2 The children we could not evaluate either switched to non-participating classes or schools, moved away, or were ill for a longer period of time during data collection; we did not exclude any available data.
 Among the sample of 572 children, 292 were girls (51%) and 280 were boys (49%).
 Mean age prior to the intervention (Jan 2013) was 6.84 years (SD = 0.36 years).

-1. Among the children for whom we did not receive parental consent, roughly 50% participated in the working memory training while the other roughly 50% were in the control classes.
-However, we could not collect data in W1-W4 for these children.
-The participation of roughly half of these children
+^{1.} Among the children for whom we did not receive parental consent, roughly 50% participated in the working memory training while the other roughly 50% were in the control classes.
+However, we

 Our sample decreased from 572 children in W1 (pre-training) to 531 children in W4 due to attrition.
 This corresponds to an attrition rate of 7.2%.
 This attrition was due to children who switched to non-participating classes or schools, moved away, or were ill for a longer period of time during data collection; we did not exclude any available data.
 Attrition did not differ between the treatment and control groups, the sample in the treatment group shrank from 279 to 259 children (attrition rate of 7.2%), while the sample in the control group shrank from 293 to 272 children (attrition rate of 7.2% as well).
-In previous WM training studies (see review paper by Melby-Lervåg and Hulme 2013), the attrition rate was 10-11% even though the last follow-up measurements took place between three and eight months after the treatment in these studies.
-Thus, compared to these studies, our rate of attrition of roughly 7% over a period of more than a year is relatively low.
 Furthermore, we find that the estimated treatment effects remain stable when we restrict the sample to only those children who remain in the sample throughout all waves.
-Results for these estimations can be found in Tables S11-S13.
+Results for these estimations can be found in Tables S13-S15.